lilessam/StripeCheckoutCustomForm/README.md

 ##### Notice: All JS must be loaded before the form loading.
 That's it !

-Please don't hesitate to create a pull request.
+Please don't hesitate to create a pull request Or post an issue if found, Thanks.